-- 1. Apply nodeLabels and relationshipType filters to the graph. - 2.
-Apply the node property steps, added according to Adding node properties, on the whole graph. - 3.
+- Apply the node property steps, added according to Adding node properties, on the graph.
+The graph filter on each step consists of contextNodeLabels + targetNodeLabels and contextRelationships + relationshipTypes. - 2.
+Apply the targetNodeLabels filter to the graph. - 3.
 Select node properties to be used as features, as specified in Adding features. - 4.
 Split the input graph into two parts: the train graph and the test graph.
 This is described in Configuring the node splits.
 These graphs are internally managed and exist only for the duration of the training. - 5.
 Split the nodes in the train graph using stratified k-fold cross-validation.
 The number of folds k can be configured as described in Configuring the node splits. - 6.
 Each model candidate defined in the parameter space is trained on each train set and evaluated on the respective validation set for every fold.
 The evaluation uses the specified primary metric. - 7.
 Choose the best performing model according to the highest average score for the primary metric. - 8.
 Retrain the winning model on the entire train graph. - 9.
 Evaluate the performance of the winning model on the whole train graph as well as the test graph. - 10.
 Retrain the winning model on the entire original graph. - 11.
 Register the winning model in the Model Catalog.